 If you haven’t heard back even after a week or two, it’s OK to send polite emails for follow-up.
 Keep it short and professional.
 Express your interest and ask if they need any additional information.

-Most job applications don’t get ignored because candidates are unqualified, they get ignored because of a small but critical mistake.
-From missing keywords and weak cover letters to poor formatting and lack of measurable results, these errors make it easy for resume to miss the opportunity.
+Most job applications don’t get ignored because candidates are unqualified; they get ignored because of a small but critical mistake.
+From missing keywords and weak cover letters to poor formatting and lack of measurable results, these errors make it easy for a resume to miss the opportunity.

 The good news is that you can avoid this luck.
-By tailoring your application, optimizing for ATS, focusing on achievements, and optimize use of networking, you can easily increase the chance of landing interviews.
+By tailoring your application, optimising for ATS, focusing on achievements, and optimising use of networking, you can easily increase the chance of landing interviews.

 Remember, job searching is not about sending out hundreds of applications and hoping for results.
-It’s about sending right applications, to the roles that truly matches your skills and goals.
+It’s about sending the right applications to the roles that truly match your skills and goals.
 Do that consistently, and you will no longer wonder why your applications got ignored because you’ll be preparing for your next interview.

 Comments